-Please Note- In case the policyholder outlives the 100 years of age, the insurance provider pays the benefit of matured endowment coverage to the policyholder.
+Please Note- In case the policyholder outlives the 100 years of age, the life insurance provider pays the benefit of matured endowment coverage to the policyholder.

 A child plan acts as a tool to generate funds for the policyholder’s child.
 A child plan helps one build a corpus for their child that can be used for the child’s education and wedding.
 Generally, child plans either provide benefits as installments on an annual basis or a 1-time payout once the insured child is 18 years of age.

 In an unfortunate event of the untimely demise of the policyholder during the policy term, immediate premium payment is payable by the insurer.
 In such cases, some life insurance providers waive off future premiums but the plan continues till the opted policy term.

 A retirement plan, also known as an annuity or pension plan, helps the insured accumulate a corpus for their retirement.
 Typically, retirement plans provide benefits in the form of installments on an annual basis or a 1-time pay-out once insured is 60 years of age.
 In case the insured outlives the policy term, the plan offers vesting benefit.
 In case of the insured's demise, it offers the death benefit to the policy nominee.

 Note- In case of the insured's demise while the policy is active, the life insurer pays a pre-decided amount to insured's nominee.